 Writing samples must be a minimum of 5 pages in length.
 Examples include an research paper or book review, a piece of written work which shows your ability to work with primary and/or secondary resources and ability to develop an argument.
 You will upload the writing sample as part of the online application.

 iii) Curriculum vitae (Uploaded)

 iv) Official GRE scores (TOEFL if applicable)

 Applicants need only submit verbal, quantitative, and analytical writing scores.
 GRE scores older than 5 years are not valid.
 The department generally does not accept applicants for the Masters' program with a verbal score below the 55th %ile, or Ph.D. applicants with a verbal score below the 65th %ile, though we may consider applicants with lower scores in exceptional cases.
-The official score report must be sent directly to the Latin American Studies Program by Educational Testing Services (ETS).
 For more information about the GRE, see www.gre.org or contact the University Testing Center at (801) 581-8744.
 University of Utah School Code: 4853

 v) Three letters of recommendation (electronically through the application website)